ajaysadhu/JSPExample/README.md

     <version>1.1.2</version>
 </dependency>
 ```
-* Added `/registerUser` POST method which takes SignUp form details , verifies the data and upon error redirects to signup page and upon sucess redirects to index page.
+* Added `/registerUser` POST method which takes SignUp form details , verifies the data and upon error redirects to signup page and upon success redirects to index page.
+* Test Signup page at http://localhost:8080/signup
 ### STARTER KIT:
 #### This project shows step-by-step guide to start a JSP Project with SpringBoot.